LabO8/nestjs-s3/site/docs/download-helper.md

      */
     VersionId?: string;
     /**
-     * <p>Specifies the algorithm to use to when decrypting the object (for example,
+     * <p>Specifies the algorithm to use when decrypting the object (for example,
      *          AES256).</p>
      */
     SSECustomerAlgorithm?: string;
     /**
-     * <p>Specifies the customer-provided encryption key for Amazon S3 used to encrypt the data.
+     * <p>Specifies the customer-provided encryption key for Amazon S3 to encrypt the data.
 This
      *          value is used to decrypt the object when recovering it and must match the one used when
      *          storing the data.
 The key must be appropriate for use with the algorithm specified in the
      *             <code>x-amz-server-side-encryption-customer-algorithm</code> header.</p>